Ecobee's home of the future: A hive mind of smart devices

 That story instilled in him -- perhaps counterintuitively -- a sense of optimism, to not be bowed by challenges.
 "She had a childhood where she lost everything," Lombard says about his mother.
 "It stuck with me, from the perspective of how lucky we are to live in the world that we live in, the society that we live in, and have the opportunities we have."

-Lombard, a Virginia native whose family later settled in Canada, co-founded his first startup in 1994, the internet service provider InfoRamp, which he took public.
+Lombard, a Virginia native whose family later settled in Canada, in 1994 co-founded his first startup, the internet service provider InfoRamp, which he took public.
 In 1996, he became co-CEO of the encryption company Isolation Systems, which he later sold.

 A connected thermostat might not seem an obvious place to start, but it made sense to Lombard since practically every house, apartment and office in the world has a thermostat.
 But despite their names, programmable thermostats can be infuriating to program, so plenty of people don't do it.
 Without realizing it, many of us are allowing our thermostats to excessively heat or cool our homes, even when we're away.